-ASC 606 retained existing GAAP associated with alternative revenue programs, which specified alternative revenue programs are contracts between an entity and a regulator of utilities, not a contract between an entity and a customer.
+Alternative revenue programs are contracts between an entity and a regulator of utilities, not a contract between an entity and a customer.
 GAAP requires the presentation of revenue arising from alternative revenue programs separately from revenues arising from contracts with customers on the Condensed Consolidated Statements of Income.
 The Company's decoupling mechanisms (also known as a FCA in Idaho) qualify as alternative revenue programs.
 Decoupling revenue deferrals are recognized in the Condensed Consolidated Statements of Income during the period they occur (i.e. during the period of revenue shortfall or excess due to fluctuations in customer usage), subject to certain limitations, and a regulatory asset or liability is established which will be surcharged or rebated to customers in future periods.
-GAAP requires that for an alternative revenue program, like decoupling, the revenue must be expected to be collected from customers within 24 months of the deferral to qualify for recognition in the Condensed Consolidated Statements until the period in which revenue recognition criteria are met.
+GAAP requires that for an alternative revenue program, like decoupling, the revenue must be expected to be collected from customers within 24 months of the deferral to qualify for recognition in the Condensed Consolidated Statements of Income.
+Amounts included in the Company's decoupling program that are not expected to be collected from customers within 24 months are not recorded in the financial statements until the period in which revenue recognition criteria are met.
 The amounts expected to be collected from customers within 24 months represents an estimate made by the Company on an ongoing basis due to it being based on the volumes of electric and natural gas sold to customers on a go-forward basis.